AhmadHerzallah/groover/README.md

 ## TODO:

-- [ ] Add profile page for earch user. - 70% by Ahmad.
+- [ ] Add profile page for earch user. - 80% by Ahmad.
 - [ ] Add lyrics for each track.
 - [ ] Add dynamic page for each artist.
 - [ ] Add Search History - 60% by Hosny.
 - [ ] Filter search results.
+- [ ] Grinder

 ## Bugs to fix:

-No bugs were found till now.
+- [ ] load the page and then load the user's data.

 ## 🤝 Contributing